-The first case that will be tried by the CAT is the MAS-AirAsia case, which the MyCC stated will be finalised in March 2015.
+The first case that will be tried by the CAT is the MAS–AirAsia case.

-In a price-fixing case involving the Pan-Malaysia Lorry Owners Association, the MyCC did not propose financial penalties but instead issued proposed interim measures and accepted an undertaking from the association and related lorry enterprises that they will not engage in any future anti-competitive conduct such as price fixing, and shall cease and desist from increasing the transportation charges of up to 15 per cent after the MyCC stated that this action constitutes price fixing.
+In a price-fixing case involving the Pan-Malaysia Lorry Owners Association, the MyCC did not propose financial penalties, but instead issued proposed interim measures and accepted undertakings from the association and related lorry enterprises that they will not engage in any future anticompetitive conduct such as price fixing, and shall cease and desist from increasing the transportation charges of up to 15 per cent after the MyCC stated that this action constitutes price fixing.

 Cameron Highlands Floriculturists Association

 4.5 million ringgit